 Can guinea pigs eat potatoes?

-A strict diet is important for your guinea pig’s health.
+As a new guinea pig owner, you should know that a strict diet is important for your guinea pig’s health.

 Guinea pigs are herbivores, but this doesn’t mean they can eat all types of plants, fruits, and vegetables you give them.

 Normally, guinea pigs eat hay, fresh veggies, as well as guinea pig pellets you can buy in most pet stores.

 Let’s see whether guinea pigs can eat the potato plant and in which quantities.

 - Can Guinea Pigs Eat Potatoes?

 - What is the Nutritional Value of Potatoes?

 - Why Are Potatoes Lethal to Guinea Pigs?

 - How Much Potatoes Can a Guinea Pig Eat?